Recent software changes are highlighted in red.

 - Zip Code

-You can also import into any Supporter Custom Fields that you've already created.
+You can also import into any Supporter Custom Fields that you've already created in Engage.

 Note: When you are importing fields that contain a date and time, timezone should be included to guarantee proper conversion.
 Without timezone information, the time will be interpreted by Salsa Engage as GMT.